bpshparis/sandbox/DB2-TLS.md

 ## Creating a keystore

-:information: Have to be run on DB2 server as ctginst1
+> :information_source: Have to be run on DB2 server as ctginst1

 ```
 PASSWORD="abc123"